pulumi/examples/cloud-ts-url-shortener/README.md

     https://gs8t66u634.execute-api.us-east-1.amazonaws.com/stage/
     ```

-1. Open this page in a browser and you'll see a single page app for creating and viewing short URLs.
+1. Open the URL in a browser and you'll see a single page app for creating and viewing short URLs.

 ### Logging